microsoft/hlsl-specs/proposals/0002-cxx-attributes.md

 If an attribute is applied to an entity or statement for which the attribute is not allowed to be applied, the program is ill-formed.

-For atttribute-tokens not specified in this specification the behavior is implementation-defined.
+For attribute-tokens not specified in this specification the behavior is implementation-defined.

 Two consecutive square bracket tokens shall only appear when introducing an